Mauro Zárate: Inter Milan (loan)

 On 31 August 2011, Zárate completed a loan deal from Lazio to Inter Milan with a view to a permanent transfer.
 On 27 September 2011, he scored a 79th-minute winner, his first goal for the club, in an away match against CSKA Moscow in the group stage of the 2011–12 UEFA Champions League.
 His first Serie A goal for Inter did not come until 1 April 2012, when he scored their fourth goal, a "spectacular curling right-footed shot" in a 5–4 win against Genoa.
 He finished the 2011–12 season with 3 goals from 29 appearances in all competitions.

 Lazio return

 Zárate returned to Lazio for the 2012–13 season.
-However, he made only five appearances, four in the UEFA Europe League and one in Serie A, all without scoring, and he did not play for the club after November 2012.
+However, he made only five appearances, four in the UEFA Europa League and one in Serie A, all without scoring, and he did not play for the club after November 2012.
 In March 2013, he was fined €500,000 by Lazio – he had requested time-off to fly home to Argentina to receive treatment for a skin condition, but instead, he flew with his family on a holiday in the Maldives.